MSI Science Cafés

 College Pathways Program

-An essential element of developing engineering applications that solve global challenges are researchers who are can communicate their work to a variety of audiences, are able to meaningfully engage with the public and the next generation of scientists and engineers, and are active and engaged leaders in interdisciplinary research environments.
+An essential element of developing engineering applications that solve global challenges are researchers who can communicate their work to a variety of audiences, are able to meaningfully engage with the public as well as with the next generation of scientists and engineers, and are active and engaged leaders in interdisciplinary contexts.

-Through carefully designed outreach programs built in collaborations with University partners and local organizations, IME students and scholars engage in meaningful and substantive outreach opportunities that allow them to develop these skills.
+Through carefully conceived outreach programs built in collaboration with multiple partners, IME students and scholars engage in meaningful and substantive outreach opportunities that allow them to develop these skills while helping different communities.

 Science communication programs promote a greater understanding of the role of molecular engineering in society by training IME students and scholars to develop effective communication skills that allow them to convey the substance and importance of problem-based research to a variety of audiences.